ibm-cloud-docs/vpc/cn-attach-interface.md

 # Attaching cluster network interfaces to an instance
 {: #attach-interfaces-cluster-network}

+Cluster Networks for VPC is available for select customers only.
+Contact IBM Support if you are interested in using this functionality.
+{: preview}

 After you create an instance, you can attach it to a cluster network instance subnet.
 Alternatively, you can plan out your network by creating your interfaces up front before attaching your instances.
 {: shortdesc}